workingDog/scalakml/README.md

 These methods return a new object with the specified field name changed.
 For example:
 - kml With("feature", Some(placemark))

-returns a new copy of the kml object with a new placemark as a feature, all other fields are the same as before.
+returns a new copy of the kml object with a new placemark as the feature, all other fields are the same as before.
 See the examples.

 # Usage